 New Report Finds PLA Pension Requirements Steal From Employee Paychecks, Harm Employers and Taxpayers

-A new study supports a key argument frequently made by nonunion employers and employees against government-mandated project labor agreements (PLAs): PLAs deny health and retirement benefits earned by nonunion employees working on PLA construction projects.
+A new study supports a key argument frequently made by nonunion employers and employees against government-mandated project labor agreements (PLAs): PLAs harm workers because they confiscate health and retirement benefits earned by nonunion employees working on PLA construction projects.

-PLAs force employers to pay employee benefits into multi-employer pension plans (MEPPS) run by Big Labor, but employees will never see the benefits of the employer contributions unless they join a union and meet vesting schedules defined by MEPPs.
+Unfortunately, under a PLA, employees will never see the benefits of the employer contributions unless they join a union and meet vesting schedules defined by MEPPs.
+Union members enrolled in union plans receive a windfall from these “confiscated” contributions earned by nonunion employees on a PLA.

-Employers that offer their own benefits plans often continue to pay for existing programs as well as into union programs mandated by a PLA – referred to in the construction industry as paying double benefits – so their employees continue to receive health care and retirement benefits.
+The rare merit shop contractor working on a PLA project typically offers their own benefits plans, so they continue to pay for existing programs as well as into union programs mandated by a PLA – referred to in the construction industry as paying double benefits – so their employees can continue to receive health care and retirement benefits in order for the employer to attract and retain top talent.

 The McGowan report found that nonunion contractors are forced to pay in excess of 25 percent in benefit costs above and beyond existing prevailing wage benefit laws because of a PLA’s MEPP contribution mandate language, which prevents taxpayers from receiving the best possible price from nonunion contractors in the competitive bidding process.